aerogear/graphback/docs/graphback-datasync.md

 It also adds a `sync` query or a delta query as shown below.
 This allows you to get all the changes(updates and deletes) to your data that happened since the `lastSync` timestamp.

-Internally this uses the `updatedAt` timestamp to check if any documents in the database have been modified since the `lastSync` timestamp.
-Note that however this strategy can only get you the latest version of changed documents ignoring any in-between states that may have transpired between `lastSync` and now.
+Internally this uses the `updatedAt` database field to check if any documents in the database have been modified, by comparing client provided `lastSync` timestamp value.

+> **Note**: `Soft Deletes` strategy can only get you the latest version of changed documents ignoring any in-between states that may have transpired between `lastSync` and now.

 ```graphql
 type Query {